Rigid-Flex Command Set-up and Layer Stack Design

 When your flex zone connects to the rigid portion of the PCB without an external connector, you need to define a transition zone.
 What is odd is that some software programs have created a special process for defining this zone.
 In reality, a transition zone is just a slightly different stackup than your flex region, and defining this region shouldn’t require its own set of commands.

-Rigid-flex design begins with defining your layer stacks for each board and your flex regions and requires an intuitive layer stack manager.
+The rigid-flex design begins with defining your layer stacks for each board and your flex regions and requires an intuitive layer stack manager.
 You’ll need to define each layer on the board and ribbon, overlays and polyimide layers, as well as how these layers interface with each other.
 Defining rigid and flex regions shouldn’t take 5 different windows and dozens of clicks.
 All of this should happen in one easy-to-access window that includes all the required commands and options.

 Once you define the layer stacks for your rigid and flex portions, you should be able to define the flex regions directly in your PCB layout.
 Once you define the overall outline of your board, you should be able to quickly assign layer stacks to each portion of the board.
 Routing your connections across the ribbon should be no different from routing within a single board or any circuit.

 Once you have defined your stackup, laid out your components, and defined your connections between boards and circuits, you should be able to audit your design using thorough design rules checking features.
-You should be able customize which rules are essential to your board, and your design rule checking features should display any errors or conflicts in an easy-to-read window.
+You should be able to customize which rules are essential to your board, and your design rule checking features should display any errors or conflicts in an easy-to-read window.

 Design validation takes more than checking against design rules, it requires diagnosing problems through simulation and verifying the form factor with a 3D viewer.
 Working in a unified environment means that you can immediately build and run simulations for your design without moving to an external program.
 Form factor and clearances in rigid-flex boards can be verified using a 3D view of your device, and all without exporting to a different program.